⏲ 15-20 minutes

 – 2 teaspoons of biscuit spices

-Put the 3 types of flours in a bowl and add the mixture from the pan and mix or knead the dough till it’s a smooth whole.
+Put the 3 types of flour in a bowl and add the mixture from the pan and mix or knead the dough till it’s a smooth whole.
 Spread some buckwheat flour over the kitchen worktop and roll the dough out on the flour with a rolling pin.
 Place baking paper in the baking mold and put the mixture on top of it (originally this was done with “ouwel” a kind of edible paper).
 Push the dough hard into the mold (to prevent the panforte from rising) and place some buckwheat flower on top (to prevent burning the top).
 Set the backing mold in the oven and the panforte is done after baking it for 15-20 minutes.
 Depending on your oven and the type of mold used.